Meet the team

 At this time I decided I needed to get help and learn everything I could to get myself back to being active and feeling like myself again.
 This is when I started my journey of becoming a pelvic floor therapist, transitioning away from my love of sport and orthopedic physical therapy.

 I started taking as many courses as I could to grow my knowledge.
-I found a pelvic physical therapist who could help me with manual techniques to help relax tight muscles, started focusing on my posture and correcting bad habits, and slowly added in more exercises to build towards her goal of getting back to impact exercises.
-I realized my pelvic floor symptoms started a decade earlier when she had a hard fall snowboarding, I just wasn’t aware that urinary urgency and frequency were not normal, and the nagging SI and hip pain was pelvic floor related.
+I found a pelvic physical therapist who could help me with manual techniques to help relax tight muscles, started focusing on my posture and correcting bad habits, and slowly added in more exercises to build towards my goal of getting back to impact exercises.
+I realized my pelvic floor symptoms started a decade earlier when I had a hard fall snowboarding, I just wasn’t aware that urinary urgency and frequency were not normal, and the nagging SI and hip pain was pelvic floor related.
 I thought I had a “small bladder”.
 These symptoms were made worse after childbirth but had been “brewing” for years.

 Changing habits can be slow and take time but I am so happy to be back to 100% and had a significantly easier recovery after my second baby.
 I contribute this to my improved knowledge and good foundation that I worked hard to build.

-Nicole Ethier
+Nicole

 Admin/Marketing